spray/spray-template/README.markdown

 ## _spray_ Template Project

-This projects provides a starting point for your own _spray_ endeavors.
+This projects provides a starting point for your own _spray-server_ endeavors.
-The branch you are currently looking at is targeted at **_spray_ 0.8.0-RC2**.
+The branch you are currently looking at is targeted at **_spray_ 0.8.0**.

 Boot strap your application by following these steps: